-When it comes to political theatre, nobody does it better than the Communist Party of China.
-Sure, they lack the production values of the United States and the method acting of North Korea, but the CPC more than make up for it in scale and grandiosity.
+When it comes to political theater, nobody does it better than the Communist Party of China.
+Sure, they lack the production values of the United States and the method acting of North Korea, but the CPC more than makes up for it in scale and grandiosity.

 Every year, when winter begins to thaw, cadres from around the country gather in Bejiing for what’s known as lianghui, or “two meetings”: namely the National People’s Congress (NPC) and the Chinese People’s Political Consultative Congress (CPPCC).

 Now I know what you’re thinking, didn’t we just do this last November?
 Isn’t Xi Jinping already China’s leader?

 The 18th National Congress of the Communist Party of China held last November was a meeting of the CPC, where Xi was “elected” as the General Secretary of the Communist Party of China and the Chairman of the CPC Central Military Commission, the two posts in the party apparatus that actually matter.

 By contrast, the "two meetings," which ended their two-week run Sunday, are not meetings of the CPC, but of the actual Chinese government, which is controlled by the CPC.
 Confused yet?

 Let’s get the technical stuff out of the way first.

 The National People’s Congress is China’s legislature and the highest organ of state power.
 It is responsible for electing the President of the People’s Republic of China and approving his appointment of the Premier of the State Council, the two highest posts within the state bureaucracy.
 But that responsibility belies its role as a rubber-stamp parliament that approves decisions made in advance by the CPC, which holds around 70 percent of the seats.